RafaelFino/python-rabbitmq/README.md

 # # python-rabbitmq
-A simples python pub/sub with rabbitMQ
+A simple python pub/sub with rabbitMQ